ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/layout.md

 {:id="VerticalScrollArrangement.Image" .text} *Image*
 : Specifies the path of the background image of the `VerticalScrollArrangement`.

+{:id="VerticalScrollArrangement.Name" .text .ro .bo} *Name* : Gets the name of the VerticalScrollArrangement.

 {:id="VerticalScrollArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `VerticalScrollArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}